 AI Data-Fabric Treefera Secures $30 Million In Series B Funding To Accelerate Global Expansion And Meet Demand For Supply Chain Transparency

-LONDON, UK, June 03, 2025 (GLOBE NEWSWIRE) -- Treefera , the leading AI-enabled data fabric for supply chain resilience, today announced that it has raised $30 million in Series B funding to drive product development and expansion across North America, APAC and Europe.
+LONDON, UK, 03 JUNE 2025: Treefera , the leading AI-enabled data fabric for supply chain resilience, today announced that it has raised $30 million in Series B funding to drive product development and expansion across North America, APAC and Europe.
 Led by Notion Capital with follow-on from Albion VC, Triple Point and Twin Path Ventures – and Endeit Capital joining the round imminently – this funding comes less than a year after Treefera's Series A and reflects strong investor confidence in its strategy to transform first-mile visibility across global supply chains.

 As environmental volatility and regulatory pressures accelerate, the first-mile – where commodities and ingredients are sourced – has become a critical point of exposure for global supply chains.
 Over 60% of supply chain risks and costs originate in these places, yet they are often the least transparent and least understood.
 Treefera's data fabric brings visibility to this first-mile – synthesizing high-resolution satellite imagery, adaptive AI, and financial-grade risk modeling to transform fragmented, hard-to-access data into real-time, actionable intelligence.